Principal Psychologist – Engage 1 on 1 Psychology

 Nerissa Beattie (Northcote)

 Nerissa works with children, adolescents and young adults in a range of settings including primary and secondary schools.
 Through her warm, gentle and non-judgemental approach she strives to build a safe therapeutic space for her clients and families to share their stories.
 Depending on the specific needs of each young person she draws on various techniques incorporating CBT, Mindfulness, ACT, Positive Psychology and Psycho-Dynamic approaches.
 Nerissa supports clients experiencing a range of concerns including; anxiety, depression, trauma, low self-esteem, identity issues, stress and school pressure, peer issues, anger and behavioural challenges.

-Priyanka Nair (Forest Hill)
+Priyanka Nair (School-based)